-(87) The need for the proposed For career technical education programs, ascertained with regard to at least the following additional information must be provided to the district governing board factors:

-(A) a list of other community colleges in the area currently offering the program;

-(B) Other programs closely related to the proposed program offered by the college;

-(B \in) Rrelation of the proposed program to regional labor job-market-analysis, demand where applicable; and

-(D) Enrollment projection for the proposed program;

-(CE) R_r ecommendations of career technical education regional consortia., when applicable; and

-(F) The classification of the courses in the program in accordance with section 55001.

-$(\underline{89})$ The need for and present adequacy of the following resources shall be determined in relation to the proposed program:

-(A) Llibrary and media center resources;

-(B) Ffacilities and equipment required to initiate and sustain the program.
-If a new facility is to be used, reference should be made to the five-year master plan.

-(C) Aavailability of adequate or proposed financial support; and

-(D) Aavailability of faculty.

-(c) The development, establishment and evaluation of an education program shall include representative faculty involvement.
-The chief executive officer, chief instructional officer, college academic senate president, and college curriculum committee chair of each college and/or district shall annually certify to the Chancellor, before the conclusion of each academic year, compliance with the following requirements related to the approval of credit programs:

-(1) the curriculum committee and district governing board have approved each credit program pursuant to articles 6 and 7 of subchapter 1 of chapter 6 of division 6, and the Chancellor's Office Program and Course Approval Handbook, prepared, distributed, and maintained by the Chancellor consistent with subdivision 55000.5(a);

-(2) the college and/or district promptly reported all credit programs approved by the district governing board pursuant to this section to the Chancellor's Office Curriculum Inventory and Management Information Systems;

-(3) college and/or district personnel involved in the credit program approval process, including members of the curriculum committee, were provided with training regarding the rules, regulations, and local policies applicable to the approval of credit programs, including, but not limited to, the provisions of articles 6 and 7 of subchapter 1 of chapter 6 of division 6, and the Chancellor's Office Program and Course Approval Handbook, prepared, distributed, and maintained by the Chancellor consistent with subdivision 55000.5(a);

-(4) the development, establishment, and evaluation of approved educational programs included representative faculty involvement.

-(d) An approval is effective until the program or implementation of the program is discontinued or modified in any substantial way.
+- (87) The need for the proposed For career technical education programs, ascertained with regard to at least the following additional information must be provided to the district governing board factors: - (A) A list of other community colleges in the area currently offering the program; - (B) Other programs closely related to the proposed program offered by the college; - (BC) Relation of the proposed program to regional labor job market analysis demand where applicable; and - (D) Enrollment projection for the proposed program; - (\underline{CE}) Recommendations of career technical education regional consortia., when applicable; and - (F) The classification of the courses in the program in accordance with section 55001. - $(\underline{89})$ The need for and present adequacy of the following resources shall be determined in relation to the proposed program: - (A) Library and media center resources; - (B) Facilities and equipment required to initiate and sustain the program.
+If a new facility is to be used, reference should be made to the five-year master plan. - (C) Availability of adequate or proposed financial support; and - (D) Availability of faculty. - (c) The development, establishment and evaluation of an education program shall include representative faculty involvement.
+The chief executive officer, chief instructional officer, and curriculum committee chair of each college and/or district shall annually certify to the Chancellor, before the conclusion of each academic year, compliance with the following requirements related to the approval of credit programs: - (1) the curriculum committee and district governing board have approved each credit program pursuant to articles 6 and 7 of subchapter 1 of chapter 6 of division 6, and the Chancellor's Office Program and Course Approval Handbook, prepared, distributed, and maintained by the Chancellor consistent with subdivision 55000.5(a); - (2) the college and/or district promptly reported all credit programs approved by the district governing board pursuant to this section to the Chancellor's Office Curriculum Inventory and Management Information Systems; - (3) college and/or district personnel involved in the credit program approval process, including members of the curriculum committee, were provided with training regarding the rules, regulations, and local policies applicable to the approval of credit programs, including, but not limited to, the provisions of articles 6 and 7 of subchapter 1 of chapter 6 of division 6, and the Chancellor's Office Program and Course Approval Handbook, prepared, distributed, and maintained by the Chancellor consistent with subdivision 55000.5(a); - (4) the development, establishment, and evaluation of approved educational programs included representative faculty involvement. - (d) An approval is effective until the program or implementation of the program is discontinued or modified in any substantial way.
 The Chancellor may evaluate an educational program, after its approval, on the basis of factors listed in this section.
 If on the basis of such an evaluation the Chancellor determines that an educational program should no longer be offered, the Chancellor may terminate the approval and determine the effective date of termination.
 The Chancellor may conduct reviews to ensure that colleges and/or districts are in compliance with the certification requirements identified in this section.

-(e) In multicollege districts, program approval is granted for a specific college.
-The Chancellor may, at any time, limit or terminate the ability of a district to approve or offer educational programs if he or she it is determinesed that a college and/or district has failed to comply with any of the conditions set forth in this section until such time a college and/or district demonstrates compliance with the certification requirements identified in this section.
+(e) In multi_college districts, program approval is granted for a specific college.
+The Chancellor may, at any time, limit or terminate the ability of a district to approve or offer educational programs if it is determined that a college and/or district has failed to comply with any of the conditions set forth in this section until such time a college and/or district demonstrates compliance with the certification requirements identified in this section.